Website is Designed by

 Another aspect of the organic food ‘issue’ at least in India is a common problem faced by organic farmers : the lack of a ready market and often unremunerative prices for their produce.
 In many cases, the grower does not receive timely payments from middlemen including organic food traders.
 Interested buyers of organic food on the other hand, cannot find what they need, at least not at reasonable prices.
 Supplies are often erratic or unreliable and in some cases buyers are not even sure if the food they are buying is indeed organic.

-Below are some links to other pages on this website which tell you more about organic food, the need to be organic (not just for the good of your own health, you also support the environment, farmers and farming communities when you consume organic food), and the effects of chemicals used in agriculture.
+On the right are some links to other pages on this website which tell you more about organic food, the need to be organic (not just for the good of your own health, you also support the environment, farmers and farming communities when you consume organic food), and the effects of chemicals used in agriculture.